About Our Approach

 We all repeat mistakes even in the face of our best rational judgment and in the face of real and painful negative consequences.
 Often we become stuck by choosing to continue to avoid hurt that occurred early in life.
 What was seen as too big for you to handle as a child may not be too big for you to handle as an adult.
 But with years of practice it may have become your habit to avoid.
 You are not looking through the lens of the present moment when stuck in a pattern, but instead you are on autopilot looking through the lens of early learning and conditioning.

 The first step to any change is recognizing the problem and its nature and finding effective means to change what needs to be changed.
 We won’t be changing your old experience, that is not possible.
 You can work on changing your relationship to the old experience and begin to live from what you want now.

-A good individualized collaborative therapy can help you learn how to become your own therapist.
-Remember you have been observing yourself your whole life, even though you may never notice that you have.
-You are much bigger than your what you have learned and have become conditioned to believe and act upon.
+Comprehensive, individualized, and collaborative therapy can help you learn how to become your own therapist.
+Recall that you have been observing yourself your whole life, even though you may never noticed.
+You are much more than just what you have learned and have become conditioned to believe and act upon.

-We are committed to providing you with the tools that lead to learning to live a life you value.
-Rather than being dragged through life on autopilot trying to avoid a life that you don’t want begin thinking about building a life that you do want.
+MSAM is committed to providing you with the tools that lead to learning to live a life you value.
+Rather than being dragged through life on autopilot trying to avoid a life that you don’t want, begin thinking about building a life that you do want.

-I have provided a “disorders” section in this website.
-Before you look it over please understand that you are infinitely greater than any description of your problem.
+I have provided a Treatments section in this website detailing the disorders I specialize in treating.
+Before you look it over, please understand that you are infinitely greater than any description of your problem.
 The criteria in each of the categories helps us (you and your therapist) to identify the specific here-and-now issue that is affecting your quality of life.

-We also use these categories for research purposes to look at problems that are presented with similar symptom profiles in order to continue to find better ways to help.
-You may feel relieved knowing that what is hurting you has a name, but remember that the symptoms are what you have but they never describe who you are.
-You can contact us at www.anxietyocdbala.com.
-We look forward to working with you.
-Contact us.
+These categories are also used for research purposes, to look at problems that are presented with similar symptom profiles in order to continue to find better ways to help.
+You may feel relieved knowing that what is hurting you has a name, but remember: the symptoms may be what you have, but they never describe who you are.
+I look forward to working with you.